vasudharastogi/poet-control-loop-masters-thesis/README.md

 # POET

+**NOTE: GFZ is migrating its domain from <gfz-potsdam.de> to <gfz.de>.
+This should be finalized by the end of 2025.
+We adopt the NEW domain in all the links given below.
+If you encounter 'unreachable address' try the OLD domain.**

 [POET](https://doi.org/10.5281/zenodo.4757913) is a coupled reactive transport simulator implementing a parallel architecture and a fast, original MPI-based Distributed Hash Table.